khudgins/documentation/console/platform/key_value_databases.rst

    :alt: KV Databases
    :align: center

-enStratus Key/Value Databases (KV Databases or KVDB) are a simple solution for storing your data for high availability and scalability.
+Enstratius Key/Value Databases (KV Databases or KVDB) are a simple solution for storing your data for high availability and scalability.
 With a KV database you get only what you need.
 You can simply query your data and return the results without having to manage different schemas for your stored data sets.
 You do not need to worry when storing new